 Very few people like to think about the end, but there’s an uncontested 100% chance that we’re all going to die someday.
 A little preplanning can go a long way in alleviating the burdens both financial and emotional on your loved ones.

 If you’re dealing with an aging or sick parent, having ‘the talk’ is never easy.
 But it is necessary.
-So when you’re ready to broach the topic, here are some pointers courtesy of Montana State University Extension.
+So when you’re ready to broach the topic, here are some pointers on questions to ask courtesy of Montana State University Extension.